awslabs/graphstorm/docs/source/cli/graph-construction/distributed/gsprocessing/distributed-processing-setup.rst

 using the ``-e/--environment`` argument.
 The supported environments are ``sagemaker``, ``emr``, and ``emr-serverless``.
-For example, assuming our current directory is where we cloned ``graphstorm/graphstorm-processing``, we can use the following to build the SageMaker image:
+For example, assuming our current directory is where we cloned ``graphstorm/graphstorm-processing/docker``, we can use the following to build the SageMaker image:

 .. code-block:: bash

-    bash docker/build_gsprocessing_image.sh --environment sagemaker
+    bash build_gsprocessing_image.sh --environment sagemaker

 The above will use the SageMaker-specific Dockerfile of the latest available GSProcessing version, build an image and tag it as ``graphstorm-processing-sagemaker:${VERSION}-x86_64`` where ``${VERSION}`` will take be the latest available GSProcessing version.

 The script also supports other arguments to customize the image name, tag and other aspects of the build.
-See ``bash docker/build_gsprocessing_image.sh --help`` for more information.
+See ``bash build_gsprocessing_image.sh --help`` for more information.

 Packaging Huggingface models into the image